PaologGithub/UrsinaForMobile/docs/step5/customizing-your-game.md

     **This is very important**, because that's what get ursina running on android.

 ## Tips for porting your ursina game for mobile :
 Do you remember what you learn about ursina?
-Forgot, now !!!
+Forget, now !!!

 And by saying that, I want to say that a lot of things in your project is desktop-related.
 By exemple, you can have a `def input(key)` function, but it doesn't work on Android.
 You need to thing that all your project need to be ported for a device that doesn't have mouse, keyboard, windowing system, a lot of performance like gaming PC or an OS integration.